2020 NHL Winter Classic: Entertainment

 The country music group Midland performed before the teams took the ice.
 Jake Hoot, the winner of season 17 of the talent competition The Voice, sang the national anthem.
 The pop music duo Dan + Shay performed during the first intermission.
 The second intermission entertainment was a tribute to the State Fair of Texas, featuring the SMU Mustangs and Texas A&M Aggies dance teams and a rodeo show.

 Television

 NBC broadcast the game in the U.S., as it has done since the Winter Classic's first game in 2008.
 In Canada, Sportsnet televised the game in English, while TVA Sports broadcast it in French.
-Due to the postponement of the following year’s Winter Classic, and then losing their NHL rights to ESPN/ABC and Turner Sports following the 2021 Stanley Cup Finals, this wound up being NBC’s last Winter Classic.
-TBS/TNT picked up the rights to the Winter Classic.
+Due to the postponement of the following year’s Winter Classic, and then losing their NHL rights to ESPN/ABC and TNT Sports following the 2021 Stanley Cup Finals, this wound up being NBC’s last Winter Classic.
+TNT picked up the rights to the Winter Classic.